senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ### Item Highlighting

-The `itemhighlight` interaction enables you to highlight individual data point items on the chart.
-It is bound to the `tap` gesture by default.
+The `itemhighlight` interaction enables you to highlight individual data point items on the chart and is bound to the `tap` gesture by default.

 The highlight effects can also be customized via the `highlightCfg` config property on each series.
-The highlighting effect resulting from the interaction configured in the following code snippet is illustrated by the following figure:
+The following code example illustrates a highlighting effect on the tap gesture:

     interactions: [{
         type: 'itemhighlight',